Hello, I’m Stephanie Lesperance.

 Portrait of Stephanie Lesperance

-Born and raised in France, I began my design career in Paris as a Product Designer working with a San Francisco–based web agency.
-I later founded a creative studio and collaborated with agencies and startups before relocating to the United States in 2014.
+I later founded a creative studio and worked with agencies, SaaS companies, and startups before relocating to the United States in 2014.

 In March 2025, I became a U.S. citizen, an important step in a journey that has shaped both my life and my perspective as a designer.
+It also strengthened my commitment to working with mission-driven organizations.

 Fran, the original photo behind the meme.